shubhankarshankar/College-Academics-Manager/README.md

 1. View all announcements
 1. View other faculty information
 1. Manage own classrooms
-1. Upload Assignment questions for thier classes
+1. Upload Assignment questions for their classes
 1. View students' answers
 1. Upload and Update Marks for the students